 Simon was formally an IELTS examiner, so all of his advice can be trusted and students love to get the ‘inside’ information.

 This is where you should go if you want sample answers.
 There is a myriad of different sample answers for all areas of the exam, especially writing.
-Students can use this resource by trying the questions themselves and then comparing their answers.
+Students can use this resource by trying the questions themselves and then compare their answers.

-This is the most in depth website on IELTS.
+This is the most in-depth website on IELTS.
 Each post feels like a lesson and a student could easily prepare for the test with this site alone.

 His posts on grammar, functional language and vocabulary are particularly good.
 There is also a teachers’ resource page.